tangshuang/.datamanager.js/README.md

   id: '', // string, identifation of this datasource, can be only called by current instance
   url: '', // string, url to request data,
     // you can use interpolations in it, i.e. 'https://xxx/{user_name}/{id}',
-    // and when you cal `.get` method, you can pass params in the second paramater,
+    // and when you cal `.get` method, you can pass params in the second parameter,
     // if you pass relative url, it will be connected with options.host
   type: '', // string, 'GET' or 'POST', default request method to use. default is 'GET'
   postData: {}, // if your `type` is 'POST' or 'PUT', you may want to bring with some post data when you request, set these default post data here